 As years went by, Mrs. Kelly and I became closer friends.
 When I graduated from high school near the top of my class, as had her sons and daughters, she invited me to the room where graduation pictures of her children were displayed on an old upright piano.

-She was very proud of her children.
-There sat my graduation picture, now displayed next to those of her children.
+She was very proud of her family.
+There was my graduation picture, now displayed next to those of her children.
 This was Mrs. Kelly’s way of showing how much she cared for me.

 She was proud of my achievements too, and there couldn’t have been any clearer proof.

 After high school, I became employed in the town where I’d grown up, although I now lived half an hour’s drive away.
-Arranging to arrive for work a little early, I could spend time visiting with Mrs. Kelly in the County Farm kitchen as she was busily preparing meals for the residents and baking bread for her special customers.
+Driving back and forth each day; arranging to arrive for work a little early so I could spend time visiting with Mrs. Kelly in the County Farm kitchen as she was busily preparing meals for the residents and baking bread for her special customers.

 The aroma of those wonderful baking loaves continued to greet me at the door.